teimurjan/teimurjan.github.io.development/src/markdown/experience.md

 #### Frontend Engineer,<br/>June 2018 - January 2019

-* Created a fully responsive, custom Bootstrap theme using styled components.
+- Created a fully responsive shared components library.
-* Made different CSS animation from simple transitions to complex GIF-based animations.
+- Designed CSS animation from simple transitions to complex GIF-based animations.
-* Optimized the startup performance.
-* Provided support for Internet Explorer 11 (IE 11).
+- Provided support for Internet Explorer 11 and Safari 6.
-* Set up full international support.
+- Set up international support for up to 20 languages.
-* Covered 95% with unit and snapshot tests.
+- Covered 95% with unit and snapshot tests.

 Technologies used: `Javascript`, `React`